MilaNLProc/mila-website-backend/content/authors/flor_plaza/_index.md

 ---
 # Display name
-name: Amanda Cercas Curry
+name: Flor Plaza

 # Username (this should match the folder name)
 authors:
-- amanda_cercas_curry
+- flor_plaza

 # Is this the primary user of the site?
 superuser: false